Continuous Integration with TeamCity

 The TeamCity build system comprises a server and build agents.

-A piece of software that actually executes a build process.
-It is installed and configured separately from the TeamCity server, that is the agent can be installed on a separate machine (physical or virtual, and it can run the same operating system (OS) as the server or a different OS.
+A piece of software that actually executes the build process.
+It is installed and configured separately from the TeamCity server.
+The agent can be installed on a separate machine (physical or virtual, and it can run the same operating system (OS) as the server or a different OS.

 The server itself does not run either builds or tests: the server's job is to monitor all the connected build agents, distribute queued builds to the agents based on compatibility requirements, and report the results.
 All information on the build results (build history and all the build-associated data except for artifacts and build logs), VCS changes, agents, build queue, user accounts, user permissions, and so on, are stored in a database.

 A TeamCity project corresponds to a software project or a specific version/release of a software project.
 A project is a collection of build configurations.

 A collection of version control settings (paths to sources, username, password, checkout mode, and other settings) that defines how TeamCity communicates with a version control system (VCS) to monitor changes and get sources for a build.

 A task to be executed.
 Each build step is represented by a build runner providing integration with a specific build tool (like Ant, Gradle, MSBuild, and so on), a testing framework (for example, NUnit), or a code analysis engine.
 Thus, in a single build you can have several steps and sequentially invoke test tools, code coverage, and, for instance, compile your project.